siddhartha-gadgil/DeptWeb/_seminars/2025/2025-09-22-renu-shekhawat.md

 provide an explicit description of the limiting positive operator.
 This framework not only generalizes Nayak's earlier result to infinite-dimensional settings, but also offers an alternative and streamlined proof of the finite-dimensional case.
+(Joint with S. Nayak.)